Provo River: Restoration Efforts

 The Provo River Delta Project began in June 2020 to help with the recovery of the June sucker and the restoration of the area's ecosystem.
-To accomplish this, the water in the Provo River will be diverted through a new series of artificial channels before entering Utah Lake.
+To accomplish this, the water in the Provo River was diverted through a new series of artificial channels before entering Utah Lake.
+The Provo River Delta officially opened on October 26, 2024.
 Other fish species have benefitted from the Provo River Delta Project's inclusion of off-channel habitats such as ponds and old channel cutoffs that provide fish refuge protection from high winter flows and may offer rich invertebrate food sources.
 Fish species that benefitted include: mottled sculpin, mountain whitefish, longnose dace, speckled dace, mountain sucker, redside shiner, and Utah sucker.

-This restoration will also enhance public recreation by creating new trails, restrooms, fishing platforms, interpretive features, and a viewing tower for public use.
+This restoration has also enhanced public recreation by creating new trails, restrooms, fishing platforms, kayaking opportunities, interpretive features, and a viewing tower for public use.
 By helping the citizens of Utah Valley enjoy the river, they will be led to have a greater appreciation for this valuable resource.
 The more people have positive experiences with the Provo River, the more likely they will be to invest resources in conservation efforts.